Research Projects

 The project focuses on improving the fairness of place-based mobility-centric (PBMC) prediction models, particularly in high-stakes scenarios like public health and safety.
 By addressing biases in COVID-19 mobility and case data, it aims to make predictions more accurate and equitable.
 The research introduces novel bias-mitigation and interpretability methods across three technical thrusts, promoting transparency in PBMC models.

-Research Areas: Future of Work > Machine Learning, AI, Computational Linguistics, and Information Retrieval > Smart Cities and Connected Communities
+Research Areas: Information Justice, Human Rights, and Technology Ethics > Machine Learning, AI, Computational Linguistics, and Information Retrieval

 Machine Learning Strategies for FDR Presidential Library Collections (ML-FDR)